Direct Services to Schools

 • develop practical skills and knowledge, which they can apply to conflict situations in their work setting

-• have the opportunity to work towards a L5 University accreditation and on completion, opportunity to apply to achieve registration with the Restorative Justice Council
+• complete an approved course and get the opportunity to apply for registration with the Restorative Justice Council

 Settings will:

-All practitioners working in education, family support and youth justice
+All practitioners working in education, family support, community organisations, youth justice and beyond.

 Greenwich Direct Services to Schools